Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*What keyword is used to denote the "name" of a rule in YARA?*
+**Q3 :What keyword is used to denote the "name" of a rule in YARA?**

-> Have a look at an example, the word that preceeds the title is...
+*Have a look at an example, the word that preceeds the title is...*

 <details>